 Background and Motivation

-As modest steps are made towards limiting greenhouse gas emissions and we come closer to finding out if humanity will succeed in limiting global warming to the critical level of 1.5°C (IPCC, 2022), it becomes ever more important to gather the information we will need to adapt to the environmental changes that have already been set in motion.
-Assessing species’ biological sensitivity is one piece of the puzzle in the greater effort to conserve marine resources, ecosystems, and biodiversity.
-A challenge to quantifying biological sensitivity is the potential for non-additive interactions between multiple stressors that can be experienced simultaneously in nature, which include warming, acidification, hypoxia, contaminants, food availability, fishing pressure, and noise (Crain et al., 2008).
-Multistressor studies of biological responses provide information that can help predict not only a species’ sensitivity but also its ability to acclimate or adapt (Foo and Byrne, 2016; Orr et al., 2020) and even, when steps are taken to bridge individuals to the population and ecosystem levels, the secondary impacts on humans and other species.

-Ocean warming, acidification, and deoxygenation are concurrently affecting the coastal waters of the Northeast United States (Wallace et al., 2014; Gledhill et al., 2015; Saba et al., 2016; Breitburg et al., 2018).
-The global climate is warming because greenhouse gases from anthropogenic emissions are accumulating and increasingly trapping heat from solar radiation near the Earth’s surface (IPCC, 2022).
-The oceans take up heat from the atmosphere, resulting in gradually rising temperatures in addition to increasing frequency of marine heatwaves (Scannell et al., 2016).
-Ocean acidification is the gradual decline in ocean pH as carbon dioxide (CO2) from the atmosphere dissolves into seawater and changes ocean chemistry (Feely et al., 2004; Doney et al., 2009).
+Ocean warming, acidification, and deoxygenation are concurrently affecting the coastal waters globally and especially in the Northeast United States (Wallace et al., 2014; Gledhill et al., 2015; Saba et al., 2016; Breitburg et al., 2018).
+The Earth’s atmosphere is warming as greenhouse gases from anthropogenic emissions accumulate and increasingly trap heat from solar radiation near the Earth’s surface (IPCC, 2022).
+The oceans take up most of the heat from the atmosphere, resulting in gradually rising temperatures in addition to increasing frequency and intensity of marine heatwaves (Scannell et al., 2016).
+Similary, the carbon dioxide (CO2) from the atmosphere dissolves into seawater and changes ocean chemistry including the gradual decline in ocean pH, a process called ocean acidification (Feely et al., 2004; Doney et al., 2009).
 While anthropogenic CO2 emissions are driving global trends, community respiration in shallow coastal waters and estuaries leads to coastal acidification, more extreme high CO2 levels that fluctuate on diel to seasonal time scales (Cai et al., 2011).
 This results from a combination of natural stratification and upwelling patterns, freshwater input, and densely aggregated marine life in shallower waters relative to the open ocean, but is also caused by eutrophication from high nutrient inputs by humans (Cai et al., 2021).

 Reduced levels of dissolved oxygen (DO) occur in combination with both warming and acidification.
 Warmer water can hold less DO and hence global warming is thought to be the primary cause of ocean deoxygenation worldwide (Diaz and Rosenberg, 2008; Breitburg et al., 2018).
 Climate change is also causing increased precipitation in many regions, and the freshwater input along with nutrient pollution causes eutrophication.
 During the day, algal blooms caused by the excess nutrients can take up CO2 and release oxygen but at night or in shaded subsurface waters, respiration overtakes photosynthesis and depletes oxygen – particularly when stratification, which is also intensified by climate change, traps layers of water from oxygen at the surface (Breitburg et al., 2018).